-- Parking is available and limited, but free.
-If the parking lot is full, there are some street spots down the hill.
+- If the gate is open, parking is available and limited but free.
+If the few spots inside the gate are full, there are some street spots down the hill.
 Rideshare is always an option!

 - Laguna Gloria is an art museum and not a park, if you choose to decorate with rose petals, please consider the clean up that will be required after.

 - Champagne is allowed but BYO glasses. (or just drink straight from the bottle!)

 - Well-behaved dogs on a leash are also allowed, but bring poop bags for accidents.
 Also, try to tire them out beforehand (if they’re in the excitable puppy stage) or have a friend be your designated dog babysitter.